cunarist/rinf/README.md

 # ☕ Support Us

 😉 If you are benefiting from the features of Rust-In-Flutter and find it helpful, why not consider supporting this project?
-Your generous donations contribute to the maintenance and development of Rust-in-Flutter, ensuring its continuous improvement and growth.
+Your generous donations contribute to the maintenance and development of Rust-In-Flutter, ensuring its continuous improvement and growth.

 If you feel like so, please consider [buying us a coffee](https://www.buymeacoffee.com/cunarist).